CONTACT CMW GLOBAL

 Specialized welding processes restore worn or damaged areas through controlled material deposition.
 Weld build-up effectively repairs shafts worn by seal rubbing, impellers damaged by cavitation, and housing bores enlarged by fretting.
 CMW Global’s proven weld practices address wear from fluid cavitation, excessive vibration, abrasion, and general service degradation.

 Advanced welding techniques minimize heat input to prevent distortion and metallurgical damage.
 Controlled weld parameters and proper preheat/interpass temperature management maintain material properties while building up worn surfaces.
-Post-weld heat treatment relieves residual stresses that could cause cracking or distortion.
-This precision welding enables component restoration that meets or exceeds original strength and dimensional requirements.
+This precision welding enables component restoration that meets original dimensional requirements, returning parts to proper mechanical function.

 Dynamic Balancing and Alignment

-Rotor balancing represents a critical refurbishment operation that directly impacts equipment reliability and longevity.
-Unbalanced rotors generate excessive vibration that accelerates bearing wear, induces shaft fatigue, and can cause catastrophic failure.
+Rotor balancing represents a critical refurbishment operation directly impacting equipment reliability.
+Unbalanced rotors generate excessive vibration that accelerates bearing wear and induces shaft fatigue.
 CMW Global’s balancing capabilities accommodate components up to six feet in diameter and 5,000 pounds, employing both static and dual-plane dynamic balancing techniques.

 Field balancing services enable in-situ correction without equipment removal, minimizing downtime for large or difficult-to-transport machinery.
-Laser alignment technology achieves coupling alignment within 0.001-inch precision, virtually eliminating misalignment-induced loads.
-CMW Global’s field service capabilities bring these precision restoration techniques directly to customer facilities, supporting rapid turnaround during planned outages.
+CMW Global’s field service capabilities bring precision restoration techniques directly to customer facilities, supporting rapid turnaround during planned outages.

-CMW Global’s five decades of experience refurbishing rotating equipment across diverse industries provides unmatched capabilities for equipment life extension.
-The combination of extensive dimensional archives, precision machining capabilities, advanced welding processes, and material expertise enables restoration that returns equipment to like-new condition.
-CMW Global holds critical certifications including NADCAP for fusion welding, ASME U and R stamps, AS9100D/ISO 9001:2015, and NAVSEA approvals, ensuring refurbishment work meets the most demanding quality standards.
+CMW Global’s five decades of refurbishment experience across diverse industries provides comprehensive capabilities for equipment life extension.
+The combination of extensive dimensional archives, precision machining capabilities, advanced welding processes, and field service expertise enables restoration that returns equipment to proper mechanical operation.
+CMW Global holds critical certifications including ASME U and R stamps, AS9100D/ISO, and 9001:2015 approvals, ensuring refurbishment work meets the most demanding quality standards.

-For organizations seeking to extend equipment service life, reduce maintenance costs, and improve operational reliability, expert refurbishment represents a proven strategy delivering substantial economic returns.
-Contact CMW Global to discuss how advanced refurbishment techniques can extend the life of your critical rotating equipment while maintaining the highest reliability standards.
+For organizations seeking to extend equipment service life while controlling maintenance costs, component-level refurbishment represents a proven strategy.
+Contact CMW Global to discuss how targeted repair of individual components can restore your critical rotating equipment to proper mechanical operation without the premium costs and extended delays associated with OEM assembly replacement.

 Skip to content